sdylewski/Stealthchanger/docs/Probes.md

 - Very time-consuming (especially for 5-6 [tools](../Toolheads/Toolheads.md))
 - Bad Z offset can damage PEI plate

-# FAQ
+## FAQ

-**Q: My sexball probe doesn't work, it's always triggered**
+### My sexball probe doesn't work, it's always triggered
-A: With [sensorless homing](../Endstops.md#sensorless-homing), ensure [endstops](../Endstops.md)/micro switches use ports that don't share pins with motor diag pins (e.g., use Z motor ports).
+With [sensorless homing](../Endstops.md#sensorless-homing), ensure [endstops](../Endstops.md)/micro switches use ports that don't share pins with motor diag pins (e.g., use Z motor ports).
 Check your mainboard manual for pin assignments.

-**Q: My OctoTAP board doesn't trigger reliably**
+### My OctoTAP board doesn't trigger reliably
-A: See [Shuttle FAQ](../Shuttle.md#do-i-need-an-octotap-board-per-toolhead) for details.
+See [Shuttle FAQ](../Shuttle.md#do-i-need-an-octotap-board-per-toolhead) for details.
 Common fixes:
 1. Mount PCB as low as possible—push down before tightening screws (screw holes have play)
 2. Ensure optical sensor is straight and perpendicular to the board

-**Q: Do I need to cut the trace on the OctoTAP board?**
+### Do I need to cut the trace on the OctoTAP board?
-A: Generally no. If supplying 5V from the [toolhead](../Toolheads/Toolheads.md) board, it works fine.
+Generally no. If supplying 5V from the [toolhead](../Toolheads/Toolheads.md) board, it works fine.
 Cutting the trace disables the 24V→5V regulator (makes board 5V-only) and is only needed if the regulator interferes.

-**Q: Can I use `SAVE_CONFIG` after `PROBE`?**
+### Can I use `SAVE_CONFIG` after `PROBE_CALIBRATE`?
-A: No. `SAVE_CONFIG` saves z-offset at the bottom of printer.cfg, not in the tool's probe section.
+No. `SAVE_CONFIG` saves z-offset at the bottom of printer.cfg, not in the tool's probe section.
 Z-offset is fetched from the active tool and applied in homing_override.
 See [calibration configuration](../SoftwareAndConfig/Calibration.md) for proper setup.

-**Q: My Nudge reports "endstop triggered before contact"**
+### My Nudge reports "endstop triggered before contact"
-A: Bad electrical connections.
+Bad electrical connections.
 Use copper SHCS screws and check resistance between output pins.

-**Q: Do I need to calibrate offsets on every print?**
+### Do I need to calibrate offsets on every print?
-A: No. Offsets remain stable unless hardware changes ([toolhead](../Toolheads/Toolheads.md) disassembly, [backplate preload screws](../Shuttle.md#backplate-preload), nozzle swap, etc.).
+No. Offsets remain stable unless hardware changes ([toolhead](../Toolheads/Toolheads.md) disassembly, [backplate preload screws](../Shuttle.md#backplate-preload), nozzle swap, etc.).
 Check periodically for drift, especially before long multicolor prints.

-**Q: What is toolless homing?**
+### What is toolless homing?
-A: Homing with just the [shuttle](../Shuttle.md) (no tool required).
+Homing with just the [shuttle](../Shuttle.md) (no tool required).
 Benefits:
 - Park last tool in [dock](../Docks.md) (prevents ooze, keeps [umbilicals](../CableManagement/Umbilicals.md) in arc shape)
 - Move empty shuttle behind bed (gantry out of the way, ready for next print)